daneroo/go-ted1k/README.md

 ## MySQL inserts are ridiculously slow

-This is what we di to spead things up:
+This is what we did to speed things up:
 (all time measured on dirac/docker)

 - Initial naive approach: 550 ins/s